Grzegorz Chrupała

 In my free time I like reading, taking photos, and hiking (= piesze wycieczki).

-in my lab focuses on computational approaches to multimodal communication.
+Research in my lab focuses on computational approaches to multimodal communication.
 We often take inspiration from the ease which young children show for picking up languages they are exposed to with little effort and no explicit instruction.
 The information they rely on is messy and unstructured, but it is rich and multimodal, including speech and gestures, visual and auditory stimuli, and interaction with other people.
 In contrast, the typical way computers learn language is by reading billions of words of written text.

 We work on enabling machines to access rich data in multiple modalities and find systematic connections between them as a way to learn language in a more natural and data-efficient manner.